 We provide a range of custody services to securities investment funds, enterprise annuity, the National Council for Social Security Fund of the PRC, insurance companies, commercial banks, qualified foreign institutional investors (QFII), qualified domestic institutional investors (QDII) and other bank customers, including assets custody, investment clearing, accounting, asset valuation, transaction monitoring, collective payment and information disclosure services.
 In 2015, we leveraged our advantages in custody services in the capital markets and launched marketing campaigns.
 We successfully took custody of the first mixed ownership reform fund, the first merger and acquisition concept fund, the first fund investing into the Hong Kong market under the Shanghai-Hong Kong Stock Connect approach and the first securities broker's publicly offered fund.
 We actively expanded emerging custody service markets.
 Enterprise annuity funds under custody scaled up rapidly, giving us the largest market share among PRC banks.
-In 2016, we successfully obtained the custody qualification for national basic pension insurance and Korean Securities Depository and were awarded the "Custodian Bank of the Year in China" by The Asian Banker.
+In 2015, we were recognised as the "Best Custodian Bank in China" by Global Custodian, Global Finance and The Asset.